swholmstead/Excavator/docs/assembly.md

 <h3>Boom and Dipper Arms</h3>

-Attach boom to dipper with M2.6 x 6mm screws.
+Attach boom to dipper with M2.6 x 6 mm screws.

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3731.JPEG" alt="Boom Arm" width=600>

-Attach Bucket Swing Arm and Bucket Push Link to dipper with M2.6 x 6mm screws.
+Attach Bucket Swing Arm and Bucket Push Link to dipper with M2.6 x 6 mm screws.

 Attach JST-XH connectors to the following length of wires:

-* Boom - 10cm
+* Boom - 10 cm
-* Dipper - 10cm
+* Dipper - 10 cm
-* Bucket - 15cm
+* Bucket - 15 cm
-* Claw - 20cm (<b>Optional</b> - only if doing the Claw option)
+* Claw - 20 cm (<b>Optional</b> - only if doing the Claw option)

 I like to label my wires.
 I use a label maker and then cover it with transparent Heat Shrink Tubing.